 9.3.4 |

-When productive activity is conceived of as purposive
+When productive activities are conceived of as purposeful activities

-process'.
-On this view 'production not only produces an object
+On this view, production not only produces an object for the individual,

-for the individual but also an individual for the object'.
-It is
+but has also been claimed to produce 'an individual for the object'.

 to divide the whole integrated process into four separate ones: